This website does not request personal information.

 Reversing a change in boxes restores the original price.
 Reversing a change in percent does not.

 Links below are to other pages on this website.
-On other pages links at the top are to other pages on this website, links below the top are to spreadsheets or computer programs, and italicized words refer to links at the top.
+On other pages links at the top are to other pages on this website, links below the top are to spreadsheets or computer programs, and words prefixed with # refer to links at the top.

 Real estate and the stock market are the best asset class choices.
 For diversification, you should invest in both.